FransBouma/RawDataAccessBencher/README.md

 ### Remarks per used framework ###
 NHibernate uses .hbm mappings, as this is of no relevance to the fetch speed and it avoids a dependency on FluentNHibernate.

 In the Entity Framework code, Foreign key fields are present in the code base, as other frameworks fetch them too.
 This makes Entity Framework become slow in 6.0.2 and earlier.
-With 6.1 this should be partially fixed with 20%-30% faster code (see: http://entityframework.codeplex.com/workitem/1829) however it's still slower than NHibernate with FK fields in Entity Framework v6.1.
+With 6.1 this is partially fixed with 20%-30% faster code (see: http://entityframework.codeplex.com/workitem/1829) however it's still slower most frameworks with FK fields in Entity Framework v6.1.
 Without Foreign key fields present, Entity Framework takes roughly half the performance of 6.0.2 with FK fields present and ~70% of 6.1.

 Including data-table fetches might look like an apple/oranges comparison, but so is Full ORM vs. Micro 'ORM', as a souped up object materializer like Dapper has less things to worry about than, say NHibernate or LLBLGen Pro.
 The inclusion of these frameworks is done to show what can be achieved if there's little overhead between the DbDataReader and the materialized object.
 The closer an ORM gets to these lower-level object materializers, the better it is in fetching data with inclusion of the extra features if has to offer to the developer and the application it is used in.

-CodeFluent Entities uses generated stored procedures to access database.
+CodeFluent Entities uses generated stored procedures to access database and this is the reason they're included to show how stored procs perform against dynamic sql.
+This framework will append a couple of stored procedures to the database.
+If you don't want that, please disable the CodeFluent bencher before running the code.

 ### Disclaimer ###
 I wrote [LLBLGen Pro](http://www.llblgen.com/), though I tried to keep this benchmark as honest and open as possible.